hackorama/hermosa/design/README.md

   - CDN edge caches to offload static assets and caching policies
 - Prefer mature and active technology over very new technology stack that may not get adoption
   - If trying out new technology make it easily swappable using an adapter/plugin layer
-  - Try to leverage newer infra tooling outside the application code, especially on evolving ecosystem like k8s
+  - Try to leverage newer infra tooling outside the application code, especially on evolving ecosystem like Kubernetes
 - Deployment strategies for HA, Failover, Disaster Recovery using geo separated multi-region DC's
 - Strong CI/CD deployment quick code change to fully tested deployed cluster
 - Along with features, keep focus on non-functional logging, observability, scaling etc.